Southside Wandsworth

 Southside Wandsworth is a shopping centre in the district of Wandsworth in London, England.
-When it was built it was the largest indoor shopping centre in Europe and is currently the fifth largest indoor shopping centre in London after Westfield Stratford, Westfield London, the Whitgift Centre and Brent Cross.

 Overview

 Southside opened in 1971 as the Wandsworth Arndale Centre, and was the largest of the UK-wide chain of Arndale Centres with 110 shops.
 It occupies much of the town centre of Wandsworth, with five blocks of apartments above and the River Wandle running beneath, in a culvert.
 It initially included a mix of shops, offices and restaurants, as well as a market traders hall, although the latter has since been redeveloped.
-At one point it also housed a large nightclub, which closed in 2002.
+At one point it also housed a large nightclub, which closed in 2002 following complaints submitted to Wandsworth Council about noise.

 The centre suffered a notable decline in the 1980s and 1990s, before being extensively renovated and relaunched in 2004.